worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 ### Discussion Questions

-1. In the passage above, it is mentioned that "In many cases, these projects claimed to 'save' or 'preserve' culture, often by documenting or freezing versions of oral traditions in written forms."
+1. In the passage above, it is mentioned that folklore projects "claimed to 'save' or 'preserve' culture, often by documenting or freezing versions of oral traditions in written forms."
 In many cases, however, there are multiple versions of songs, meaning that decisions must be made about which versions to preserve or make "official" by publishing.
 What problems might arise in this process?
 Who should get to make these decisions about which songs join folk music canons and which ones are left out?
 What might be some consequences of these choices?

 2. Are people able to claim an identity or membership within a nation or political grouping even if they are not recognized as a member from the nation or political grouping?
 Why or why not?
 What are some of the identity issues that arise when one\'s claims to membership may or may not be recognized by a larger group?
-Are there any musical practices related to people addressing or confronting these issues?
+How might these discrepancies impact musical performance?

 3. Make a list of rights or benefits that are awarded to someone who is able to claim citizenship to a nation state.
-After, consider what is at stake for someone who is denied citizenship to a nation state.
+Then consider what is at stake for someone who is denied citizenship to a nation state.

 4. Conduct an internet search using Google or a database like JSTOR to read about plurinationalism.
 Find an example of how this is practiced in a given nation state or country.
 What are some of the social challenge of this political structure?
 How does music relate to the ways this plurinational state is represented?

 ### Recommended Readings

 {:.hang}
-*Black Music Research Journal volume 23, no. 1/2, Spring - Autumn, 2003* special issue on Affrilachian music <https://www.jstor.org/stable/i369762>
+*Black Music Research Journal.* 2003.
+Special issue on Affrilachian music 23(1). <https://www.jstor.org/stable/i369762>.

 {:.hang}
 Bohlman, Philip V. 2010. *Focus: Music, Nationalism, and the Making of the New Europe: Music, Nationalism, and the Making of the New Europe*, Second Edition.
 New York: Routledge.